-2140.4.1.1 Any employee who believes that he or she has been the victim of sexual or other prohibited harassment or discrimination by coworkers, supervisors, managers, clients or customers, visitors, vendors, or others (including third parties) should immediately notify his or her supervisor or, in the alternative, the General Manager, depending on which individual the employee feels most comfortable in contacting.
-If the complaint is against the General Manager , the employee should contact the Board President.

-2140.4.1.2 Additionally, supervisors who observe or otherwise become aware of harassment that violates this policy have a duty to report it to the General Manager, so the District can try to resolve the claim internally.

-2140.4.2 External Reporting Procedure.
-Any employee who believes that he or she has been the victim of sexual or other prohibited harassment by co-workers, supervisors, clients or customers, visitors, vendors, or others may file a complaint with the California Department of Fair Employment and Housing ("the DFEH").
+- 2140.4.1.1 Any employee who believes that they have been a victim of sexual or other prohibited harassment or discrimination by coworkers, supervisors, managers, clients or customers, visitors, vendors, or others (including third parties) should immediately notify their supervisor or, in the alternative, the General Manager, depending on which individual the employee feels most comfortable in contacting.
+If the complaint is against the General Manager, the employee should contact the Board President. - 2140.4.1.2 Additionally, supervisors who observe or otherwise become aware of harassment that violates this policy have a duty to report it to the General Manager, so the District can try to resolve the claim internally. - 2140.4.2 External Reporting Procedure.
+Any employee who believes that they have been the victim of sexual or other prohibited harassment by co-workers, supervisors, clients or customers, visitors, vendors, or others may file a complaint with the California Department of Fair Employment and Housing ("the DFEH").
 The phone number for the DFEH is located in the phone book under government agencies.